Located in subregion/area: Vallée de la Marne / Vallée de la Marne Rive Droite

-- René Collard (RM) could earlier be found in Reuil.
+- René Collard (RM) used to be found in Reuil.
 René Collard (1921-2009) started in 1943 with barely one hectare provided by his father, and bought vineyards in the 40s, 50s and 60s until his property reached 7 ha in Reuil and Damery with about 90% Pinot Meunier and 10% Chardonnay.
-He retired in 1995.
-Typical for him was that he cellared his Champagnes unusually long, in a deep and cool cellar, so unusually old vintages (composed almost entirely of Pinot Meunier) fore sale in decent quantities.
+He had a good reputation for the quality of his Meunier-dominated Champagnes.
+Typical for him was also that he cellared his Champagnes unusually long, in a deep and cool cellar, so decent quantities of unusually old vintages (composed almost entirely of Pinot Meunier) have been available for sale, under the designation Carte d’Or.
 The youngest Champagnes he sold are supposed to have been oaked and were sold at about 6 years of age.
-The son Daniel Collard runs Collard-Chardelle in Villers-sous-Châtillon and the grandson Olivier Collard runs Collard-Picard in Épernay, but neither of them seem to have continued the tradition of selling unusually old Champagner.
+He retired in 1995, so this was the last René Collard vintage produced.
+Following the death of René Collard, the stock of old vintages was bought by J. de Telmont in Damery and is sold by them under the designation Héritage.
+René Collard’s son Daniel Collard runs Collard-Chardelle in Villers-sous-Châtillon and his grandson Olivier Collard runs Collard-Picard in Épernay, but neither of them seem to have continued the tradition of selling unusually old Champagnes.

 When bottles are sold directly by a cooperative the producer status is given as CM = coopérative de manipulation, as opposed to RC when sold by a cooperative member under their own name.

 - Coopérative Vinicole L’Avenir de Reuil is a cooperative in Reuil.
 No information about number of members or vineyard surface.

 - Wikipedia about this village in English, in French.